Retired police inspector arrested for raping minor | Law-Order

 A retired police inspector has been arrested for allegedly raping a minor girl here, officials said on Tuesday.

-The incident took place on Sunday when retired inspector, Dinesh Chandra Tripathi, who hails from Prayagraj, was watching television with his tenant's 13-year-old daughter at his house in Friends Colony, Deputy Commissioner of Police Anoop Singh said.
+The incident took place on Sunday when retired inspector, Dinesh Chandra Tripathi, who hails from Allahabad, was watching television with the victim, Deputy Commissioner of Police Anoop Singh said.

 The victim’s family reported the matter on Monday and a case was registered under relevant sections of the Indian Penal Code (IPC) and the Protection Of Children from Sexual Offences (POCSO) Act at Chakeri police station.